mediaelement/mediaelement/guidelines.md

 })(mejs.$);

 ```
-If the feature must be integrated in the core package, place it inside `/src/` folder and, if code integrates any configuration variables, make sure you also write comments about their purpose, and add them into [API and Configuration](api.md) to keep documentation up-to-date; otherwise, to use it immediately, just call it after the main files and add its name in the `features` configuration.
+If the feature must be integrated in the core package, place it inside `/src/` folder to be reviewed and, if code integrates any configuration variables, make sure you also write comments about their purpose, and add them into [API and Configuration](api.md) to keep documentation up-to-date; otherwise, to use it immediately, just call it after the main files and add its name in the `features` configuration.
 ```html
 <script src="jquery.js"></script>
 <script src="mediaelement-and-player.min.js"></script>